-Candidates are permitted to bring useful items such as pens, pencils, erasers, ink, rulers, geometrical instruments, coloured pencils etc. to the examination hall.
-No candidate is allowed to bring in any written paper or notes or any other item, which may be misused at the examination.
+Candidates are permitted to bring useful items such as pens, pencils, erasers, ink, rulers, geometrical instruments, coloured pencils etc. to the examination hall .No candidate is allowed to bring in any written paper or notes or any other items, including electronic devices and items, which may be misused at the examination.